 He played on the U.S. national team at the World Championships in Manchester, England, in 1978.
 He later came out of retirement to play for the MILL's Pittsburgh Bulls in 1990.

 Lichtfuss has served as a coach at every level of play - from youth leagues to the national team.
 He served as a member of the U.S. national team's coaching staff for the World Championships in 1994.
 He guided Mount Washington for 22 years, leading the squad to three USCLA titles as a coach while producing 11 national team players and winning 207 games (.716).
 He also served two seasons as general manager of the MILL's Pittsburgh Bulls and coached six all-pro players while leading the Baltimore Thunder for three seasons.

 He served as a member of the U.S. Lacrosse Board of Directors from 2000-08 and has been a member of the organization's hall of fame selection committee since 1999.
 He is the only coach to be a member of the selection committee for every U.S. national team since 1986.
-Currently, he is serving as the Chair of the Player Selection Committee for the U.S. Men's National Team which will defend it's World Title in the Federation of International Lacrosse World Championships in Denver during July 10-19, 2014 in Denver, Colo.
+Currently, he is serving as the Chair of the Men's National Team Committee for US Lacrosse.

 Lichtfuss is also a member of the Virginia Lacrosse Hall of Fame, Greater Baltimore Chapter of the U.S. Lacrosse Hall of Fame and the Washington & Lee Athletic Hall of Fame.

 B.A., Washington & Lee University, 1974